-A selected project program requires a minimum of 33.0 credit hours, with 30.0 credit hours in coursework and 3.0 project hours (Stat 698R).
+A project Program of Study requires a minimum of 33.0 credit hours, with 30.0 credit hours in coursework and 3.0 project hours (Stat 698R).
 Most students require more than one semester to complete the project and the 3.0 credits of Stat 698R can be divided over multiple semesters, except for the last semester in which they defend.
 Students must be enrolled in 2.0 credits of Stat 698R during the semester they defend to be compliant with graduate studies requirements.

-Selected Project Format
+Project and Thesis Format